MicrosoftDocs/Virtualization-Documentation/virtualization/hyper-v-on-windows/tlfs/vsm.md

 MBEC is disabled by default for all VTLs and virtual processors.
 When MBEC is disabled, the kernel-mode execute bit determines memory access restriction.
 Thus, if MBEC is disabled, KMX=1 code is executable in both kernel and user-mode.

-#### Descriptor Tables
+#### Descriptor Tables (x64 Only)

-Any user-mode code that accesses descriptor tables must be in GPA pages marked as KMX=UMX=1.
+On x64 platforms, any user-mode code that accesses descriptor tables must be in GPA pages marked as KMX=UMX=1.
 User-mode software accessing descriptor tables from a GPA page marked KMX=0 is unsupported and results in a general protection fault.

+ARM64 does not use x86-style descriptor tables; memory access permissions are controlled through translation table entries and the EL-based privilege model.

 #### MBEC configuration